chris-townsend/where-next/TESTING.md

 *[As a User, I can view comments on posts so that I can read other user's feedback](https://github.com/chris-townsend/where-next/issues/9)*

+- While anyone can view comments on posts, only authenticated users can write comments.
+The comment input box is not visible to users who are not logged in, but they can still read existing comments.

 ![Comment section for unauth user](src/docs/testing/user-testing/comments-logged-out.webp)

 *[As a logged-in User, I want to be able to leave comments on a post, so that I can express my opinions or ideas related to the post](https://github.com/chris-townsend/where-next/issues/18)*

 ![Comment section for auth user](src/docs/testing/user-testing/comments-section-logged-in.webp)

 *[As a logged-in User who is the owner of the comment, I can update my comment so that I can fix any mistakes](https://github.com/chris-townsend/where-next/issues/22)*

+- To enable users to manage their own comments, the app uses the `PostDropdownBar` component which allows authenticated users to edit and delete their comments easily.

 ![Comment edit menu](src/docs/testing/user-testing/comment-edit-menu.webp)